 1. The journey of Arvind Kejriwal as a politician started in 2012, when he launched the Aam Aadmi Party, promising a corruption-free government.

 2. But did they achieve their goal?
 Umm…not really!
-The party soon caught people’s attention for scams and scandals.
+The party soon caught people’s attention to scams and scandals.

 3. As he started campaigning aggressively for elections, he assumed different roles and versions.